3 Customer Engagement Models to Increase Customer Success

 - Requires excellent communication skills

-Similar to low touch onboarding model, automated retention model uses automated email sequences written by the customer success team.
+Similar to the low-touch model, the automated retention model uses automated email sequences written by the customer success team.

-Automated retention model nurtures customers with automated email sequences, guides, product announcement banners, hotspots, checklists, and videos.
+The automated retention model nurtures customers with automated email sequences, guides, product announcement banners, hotspots, checklists, and videos.
+It may also include sending discounts or campaigns to reward engaged customers.
+Automated engagement campaigns like these increases the chances of retaining more customers and maintaining ongoing retention.

-Customer success team can keep track of account health with metrics, such as open/reply rates, guide completion, video views, and checklist completions.
+Your team can keep track of account health scores and the success of your customer engagement strategies with metrics, such as open/reply rates, guide completion, video views, and checklist completions.
+These metrics also give you an idea about the health of your ongoing relationships with customers.

-A hybrid model combines different elements of the models that I covered above.
-Most companies use hybrid models to combine retention models with CSM-driven models, and adopt a high touch model for bigger accounts.
+A hybrid model combines different elements of the engagement models that I covered above.
+Most companies use these models to combine retention models with CSM-driven models, and adopt a high-touch model for bigger accounts.
+These models may be seen as more holistic engagement models since they comprise various stages (maybe also customized stages) of the engagement funnel.
+By conducting industry research, you can find the popular models used by competing companies and leaders.

 - High Touch Onboarding / High Touch Post Onboarding